alkampfergit/personal-blog/codewrecks/content/post/old/2008/10/javascript-date-utc-and-microsoft-ajax.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 I create a Date object from the text in the textbox, and passed it to the service method.
-I face two problem, first if I write â€œ1/2/2008â€ the webservice told me that he received â€œJanuary 01 2008â€.
+I face two problem, first if I write *1/2/2008* the webservice told me that he received *January 01 2008*.
 This seems to be absurd, because how it is possible that 1/2/2008 can be transferred to the server as January 1.
-Then if I write â€œ1/207/2008â€ the service told me he received July 24 2008.
+Then if I write *1/207/2008* the service told me he received July 24 2008.
 I decided to shift to the Date.parseLocal of the Microsoft Ajax Library

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 function SendMsAj() {